-Our proposal is based on a determination that some recent “infill” development on single-family lots has been out of character with the surrounding neighborhood and is inconsistent with our land use policy.
-We have reviewed the Land Use Code sections that regulate development on undersized lots and minimum lot area exceptions.
-The City put interim measures in place to prevent additional building on these small lots while we were studying this issue.
-While we generally support and encourage infill development, it should be consistent with the City’s Comprehensive Plan goals and policies.
+City Council extended interim controls (Council Bill 118037) on developing these small lots, which have been in effect for the last 18 months.
+The interim controls expire once permanent measure take effect or on September 8, 2014, whichever is sooner.
+Our proposal is based on a determination that some recent “infill” development on single-family lots has been out of character with the surrounding neighborhood and is inconsistent with our land use policies.
+While we generally support and encourage infill development, it should be consistent with the City’s policies.

-The Planning Land Use and Sustainability Committee of the City Council will consider the amendments first, followed by full Council consideration.
-The Council will hold a public hearing and additional public input will be sought at the Council meetings.
+The Planning Land Use and Sustainability (PLUS) Committee of the City Council will consider the amendments first, followed by full Council consideration.
+PLUS will hold a public hearing and additional public input will be sought at their meetings.

-Our Land Use Code amendments will help promote new construction that fits in with the character of the surrounding neighborhoods.
+Our Land Use Code amendments will help preserve reasonable opportunities for infill housing development in single-family zones, while promoting new construction that fits in with the character of the surrounding neighborhoods.